HB575 Alabama 2019 Session

 - Motor vehicles, James Hooper Headlight Safety Act, recovery of damages in a negligence action further provided, Sec.
 32-5-240 am'd.

-This bill would provide that if a plaintiff is contributorily negligent and the defendant is more than 50 percent negligent and in violation of the lighted headlamp requirements of existing law, the plaintiff is not barred from recovery.
+- New liability rule: in a negligence action, if the plaintiff is contributorily negligent and the defendant is more than 50% negligent and in violation of headlight requirements, the plaintiff is not barred from recovery.

 - Subjects